Avatar Forcing: Real-Time Interactive Head Avatar Generation for Natural Conversation: Discussion

 \paragraph{Ethical Consideration} Our method can generate more engaging and interactive head-avatar videos, broadening positive applications such as virtual avatar chat, virtual education, and other communication tools by providing users with a more immersive experience.
 However, realistic interactive head avatar videos also pose risks of misuse, including identity spoofing or malicious deepfakes.
 Adding watermarks to generated videos and applying a restricted license can help mitigate these risks.
 We also encourage the community to use our generated data to train deepfake detection models.

 \paragraph{Limitation and Future Work} Our system focuses on modeling interactive conversations through a head-motion latent space, which enables natural and expressive interactions.
-However, this design limits the modeling of richer bodily cues, such as hand gestures, that contribute to more dynamic communication.

-Moreover, while our model captures user-driven conversational cues via the motion latents, certain scenarios may require more explicit controllability, such as directing eye gaze or emphasizing emotional shifts.
+This design limits the modeling of richer bodily cues, such as hand gestures, that contribute to more dynamic communication.
+Moreover, while our model captures user-driven conversational cues via motion latents, certain scenarios may require more explicit controllability, such as directing eye gaze or emphasizing emotional shifts.
 We believe that incorporating additional user signals, including eye-tracking or emotion-tracking inputs, can address these limitations.
-Since our framework has no architecture constraints on adding new conditions, such signals can be incorporated into future extensions of our system.
+Since our framework imposes no architectural constraints on adding new conditions, such signals can be incorporated in future extensions of our system.
+While diffusion forcing is robust for long-horizon generation, it does not fully address exposure bias.
+Addressing this issue in the motion latent space remains future work.

 \FloatBarrier